-A restricted Boltzmann machine (RBM) is a simple learning module in which a layer of visible units that represent the observed data is connected to a layer of hidden units that learn to extract features from the data.
+A restricted Boltzmann machine (RBM) is a simple learning module in which a layer of "visible" units that represent the observed data is connected to a layer of "hidden" units that learn to extract features from the data.
 To simplify the inference and learning procedures, there are no connections within a layer.
-RBMs have three important computational properties.
-First, given an observed data vector on the visible units, it is easy to infer the states of the hidden units because the lack of connections between hidden units makes them conditionally independent, given the states of the visible units.
-Second, it is easy to produce a reconstruction of the data from the hidden states because the lack of connections between visible units makes them conditionally independent, given the states of the hidden units.
-Third, there is a simple and efficient learning procedure for updating the weights on the connections.
+RBM's have three important computational properties: (1) Given an observed data vector on the visible units, it is easy to infer the states of the hidden units because the lack of connections between hidden units makes them conditionally independent, given the states because the lack of connections between visible units makes them conditionally independent, given the states because the lack of connections between visible units makes them conditionally independent, given the states of the hidden units.
+(3) There is a simple and efficient learning procedure for updating the weights on the connections.
 Each weight update is proportional to the difference between the correlation of a visible and a hidden unit when the hidden units are driven by data and by reconstructions (Hinton, 2002).

-These three properties are all preserved when the hidden and visible units receive additional, conditioning inputs from previous states of the visible units (Taylor, Hinton, & Roweis, 2007).
-The conditioning inputs have the effect of dynamically changing the biases of the units, and the weights on these inputs can be learned by using the derivatives for the biases, provided that the previous states of the visible units are not changed when the data are reconstructed.
+These three properties are all preserved when the hidden and visible units receive additional, conditioning inputs from previous states of the visible units (Taylor, Hinton and Roweis, 2007).
+The conditioning inputs have the effect of dynamically changing the biases of the units, and the weights on these inputs can be learned by using the derivatives for the biases, provided that the previous states of the visible units are not changed when the data is reconstructed.

 A much more powerful way of conditioning on previous visible states is to allow them to have multiplicative effects on the weights of the RBM rather than additive effects on the biases.
-Boltzmann machines that contain multiplicative interactions between more than two units are known in general as higher-order Boltzmann machines (Sejnowski, 1987).
-Memisevic and Hinton (2007) show how conditioning an RBM using multiplicative interactions among hidden, visible, and conditioning variables leads to a type of higher-order Boltzmann machine that retains the computational benefits of RBMs, like being amenable to contrastive divergence training and allowing for efficient inference schemes that use alternating Gibbs sampling.
+Boltzmann machines that contain multiplicative interactions between more than two units are known, in general, as higher-order Boltzmann machines (Bell and Sejnowski, 1997).
+Memisevic and Hinton (2007) show how conditioning an RBM using multiplicative interactions between hidden, visible and conditioning variables leads to a type of higher order Boltzmann machine that retains the computational benefits of RBM's, like being amenable to contrastive divergence training and allowing for efficient inference schemes that use alternating Gibbs sampling.

-Unfortunately, the model suffers from an explosion in the number of parameters, which scales as the product of conditioning, hidden, and visible variables.
-In particular, when image transformations are modeled, the number of variables in each of these three groups of units is approximately equal to the number of pixels in an image, which restricts the applicability to small image patches.
-As a partial solution to this problem Memisevic and Hinton (2007) suggest adding a preprocessing layer to the model that can reduce the dimensionality of the input image.
+Unfortunately, the model suffers from an explosion in the number of parameters, which scales as the product of conditioning, hidden and visible variables.
+In particular, when modeling image transformations the number variables in each of these three groups of units is approximately equal to the number of pixels in an image, which restricts the applicability to small image patches.
+As a partial solution to this problem (Memisevic and Hinton, 2007) suggest adding a preprocessing layer to the model that can reduce the dimensionality of the input image.
 However, they note that an extra layer on the output image would not be so easy to accommodate, as it is not compatible with conditional contrastive divergence learning.

 One could perform dimensionality reduction on both images in a separate preprocessing step.
-Unfortunately, this decouples feature extraction from learning, yielding features that are not optimized to represent transformations, only the (separate) static structure in input and output images.
-In particular, in the absence of any structure within the images (e.g., when observing transformed random images), such a feature extraction scheme would be useless, as there would be no static structure to learn from the images.
-The fact that there can be regularities in the way the images transform would be entirely ignored by a separately trained feature extraction module.
+Unfortunately, this decouples feature extraction from learning, yielding features that are not optimized to represent transformations, but only the (separate) static structure in input and output images.
+In particular, in the absence of any structure within the images (for example, when observing transformed random images) such a feature extraction scheme would be useless, as there would be no static structure to learn from the images - the fact that there can be regularities in the way the images transform would be entirely ignored by a separately trained feature extraction module.